New Secret

 The 74 m superyacht New Secret was launched by Amels Holland B.V. at their yard in Vlissingen.
 She was designed by Tim Heywood, and the interior design was created by Winch Design.
-She has two sister ships, the 2016 built Plvs Vltra and the 2018 built Universe.
+She is one of eight Amels 242 Limited Edition built between 2016 and 2024.
 She was delivered to her owner, Lopes Family of São Paulo, Brazil, in June 2019.